A Birth Doula...

 A Doula is someone that supports you through your birth experiences emotionally, physically, and informationally.
 A Birth Doula might help you prepare for birth, help you during birth, and in the hours after birth.
 A Postpartum Doula might help you adjust to having a new baby, provide relief from basic chores, watch the baby so that you can get a quick nap in, or help you navigate breastfeeding.

-There are also other kinds of Doulas for things like adoption, bereavement, fertility, and other life events that can be overwhelming.
+There are also other kinds of Doulas for things like adoption, bereavement, death, fertility, and other life events that can be overwhelming.

 What are the facts about the benefits of having a Doula?